enthought/distributed-array-protocol/protocol.rst

 Dimension Dictionaries
 ----------------------

-The primary key-value pair that all dimension dictionaries shall have specifies the type of distribution for that dimension.
-The key is the string ``'disttype'`` and the value is of type string.
+All dimension dictionaries shall have a ``'disttype'`` key with a value of type string or `None`.
+The disttype of a dimension specifies the kind of distribution for this dimension, or no distribution for value `None`.

 The following disttypes are currently supported:

 ============= ========== ===============
   name         disttype   required keys